ioccc-src/winner/1984/laman/README.md

 	./laman <positive number>

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this entry to not segfault if no arg is specified.
+Instead it'll print nothing.
+Thank you Cody for your assistance!

 ## Try:

-The program accepts ONE positive argument.
+The program accepts ONE POSITIVE argument.
 Seeing is believing, so try things
 like:

 	./laman 4